Don’t Get Caught Off Guard: An Essential Guide to Dump Truck Height Clearance

 2. Charting Your Course: Researching Bridge Heights and Avoiding Tunnel Trouble

-Before embarking on any journey, research the heights of bridges and tunnels along your route.
+Before starting any trip, it is important to research the heights of bridges and tunnels that may be along your route.

 3. Plan B is Your Best Friend: Having a Backup Route for Low Clearances